• facebook

 • With the help of a feature designer, the user can create features, manage scope, and declare the dependencies in the features.
 The designer part of the tool shows the final XML file that notifies the description of the feature.

-• If a feature relies on other features, the tool aids in activating a feature dependency to indicate the dependent feature.
-This facilitates the identification of features before making them accessible within the packages.
-The feature dependency activation ensures whether the feature is already activated or not.
+• When one feature is dependent on other features, then the tool helps you in activating a feature activation dependency to mention the dependent feature.
+It helps in identifying the feature before making them available for the packages.
+The feature activation dependency assures that if the feature is already activated or not.

 • With the help of the package designer, the user can group the SharePoint elements in the single WSP package and reset the Web server for deployment.

-• During the deployment, if the IIS server is stopped from copying the package file to the SharePoint Server, the Package Designer helps you decide when to restart the IIS Server back again.
+• During the deployment, if the IIS server is stopped to copy the package file to the SharePoint Server, the Package Designer helps you in deciding when to restart the IIS Server back again.

-1. Login to the SharePoint Server and open the SharePoint PowerShell Management tool as the Administrator.
+1. Login to SharePoint Server and open the SharePoint PowerShell Management tool as the Administrator.

 2. Input the below script-